-In the beginning, it’s cute and cuddly as we all love to hold our precious bundles… But now your baby won’t sleep unless held.
+In the beginning, it’s cute and cuddly as we all love to hold our precious bundles… But now your newborn won’t sleep unless held.
+It’s becoming impractical and hard to maintain and you need your baby to sleep by themselves so that you can get things done and not suffer from sleep deprivation.

 Let’s review the 12 proven steps you should follow if you want your baby to sleep by themselves.

-Why Won’t My Baby Sleep Unless Held?
+Why Won’t My Newborn Sleep Unless Held?

+If your newborn won’t sleep unless held, what can you do?
 Here are some tricks and tips you can use to teach your baby to sleep without being held.

 1. Try Swaddling